jennybehre/Object_Detection_in_an_Urban_Environment/README.md

 ![image](images/Numberobjects.png)

 #### Cross validation
-This section should detail the cross validation strategy and justify your approach.

 For the cross validation the dataset is split into training, validation and testing.
 With training the neural network by using only a subset of the dataset and by testing it with unknown images you can evaluate the model very efficiently and prevent overfitting.
 For that 87 sequences (80-90% of the available date) were used for training, 10 (10-20% of the available date) for validation and 3 for testing purpose.

 ### Training
 #### Reference experiment
-This section should detail the results of the reference experiment.
-It should includes training metrics and a detailed explanation of the algorithm's performances.

 The loss graph of the given model is shown in the following image of Tensorboard.
 With that results it is not possible to detect and display any objects during the test stage.
 In that case it is crucial to improve the performance.
 ![image](images/Reference.png)

 #### Improve on the reference
-This section should highlight the different strategies you adopted to improve your model.
-It should contain relevant figures and details of your findings.

 ##### Experiment 1
 In the first experiment I added to the reference model gray, brightness and contrast as augmentation options to improve the model.
 ![image](images/Augmentation.png) ![image](images/Augmentation2.png)